 Benefits:

-- Versatile; can be eaten with milk, yogurt, or as a topping.
+- All purpose; can be taken with milk, yogurt or as a topping.

 - Provides sustained energy.